skriptum/vwl/vwl5/VL_Feminist/Portfolio/Portfolio.md

     - more gaps open for more FPE in mainstream
     - maybe one day it will also be teached in mainstream economics
 - i wouldnt need to take extra classes like this, but would be included in my curriculum

+Conclusion

+- spaces for connecting schools of thought learned
+- new research uncovered in process
+-

 ## Portfolio